 Yes and no. Kobe isn't a breed; it's a region in Japan where some Wagyu are raised.
 Only cattle that come from Kobe are allowed to be labeled as such.
 But since Americans are more familiar with the word 'Kobe', many restaurants use that term to describe any Wagyu beef, no matter where it came from.
 All Kobe is Wagyu, but not all Wagyu is Kobe.

-Is it true that Wagyu cattle are given massages and beer?
+Is it true that Wagyu cattle are massaged and fed beer?

 How long will my meat stay fresh?